Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-closed-loop-steppers.md

 - Tighten down M-50 screws
 - Tighten coupler

+If you have dust shields on your y-axis rails, replace the two M5-50mm screws with the included M5-55mm screws on the inside standoffs/spacers for both y-axis motors.
+This will allow the dust shields to sit on those new screws slightly.

 #### Dip Switches

 The motors should arrive with the DIP switches in the correct position for use with the stock settings.